Program customization

 Details

 DescriptionWhat makes us move the way we do, and what does this movement reveal about our identity?
-At the heart of movement neuroscience, psychology and embodied cognition lies a fundamental question: How does movement express the inner workings of the self - our health, emotions, intentions and identity?
-This non-fundamental unit investigates how our unique signature of movement, shaped by evolution and experience, offers deep insight into our physical and social personality.
-Drawing on interdisciplinary perspectives from movement and cognitive sciences - both in humans and in interactions with artificial agents - we explore how movement encodes personality, expertise, culture, well-being and social dispositions.
-The main aim of the course is to equip participants with the conceptual and experimental tools to recognize, decode and interpret movement as a dynamic signature of human identity - transforming everyday actions into a window on who we are.
+At the heart of movement neuroscience, psychology, and embodied cognition lies a fundamental question: How does movement express the inner workings of the self—our health, emotions, intentions, and identity?
+This non-core unit explores how our unique movement signature, shaped by evolution and experience, offers deep insight into our physical and social personalities.
+Drawing on interdisciplinary perspectives from movement science and cognitive science—both in humans and in interactions with artificial agents—we explore how movement encodes personality, expertise, culture, well-being, and social dispositions.
+The main objective of the course is to equip participants with conceptual and experimental tools to recognize, decode, and interpret movement as a dynamic signature of human identity—transforming everyday actions into a window into who we are.

 1. Describe and explain how movement reflects individual and categorical traits using fundamental concepts from movement science and embodied cognition.